thompsonmaizelab/thompsonmaizelab.github.io/research.md

 This project is to develop next generation plant phenotyping robots that can collect in-vivo human-like measurement of plant physiological and chemical traits to complement image analysis.
 This project is to address the perceived "phenotyping bottleneck".
 There are three specific research aims.
 The first is to design and develop robotic grippers integrating specialized plant sensors.
 The second is to develop a novel vision system for the localization and approaching of plant leaves by the robotic arm and eye-hand coordination.
 The third is to test and validate the plant phenotyping robot in UNL's high throughput phenotyping greenhouse.
 The PIs will also work to develop several novel educational and outreach activities in this project.

-*Supported by a grant from the USDA NIFA to our collaborators in the <a href="http://engineering.unl.edu/bse/faculty/yufeng-ge-1/">Ge Lab</a> (Biological Systems Engineering):* 2017-67007-25941
+*Supported by a grant from the USDA NIFA to our collaborators in the [Ge Lab](http://engineering.unl.edu/bse/faculty/yufeng-ge-1/) (Biological Systems Engineering):* 2017-67007-25941

 **High-throughput, High-Resolution Phenotyping of Nitrogen Use Efficiency Using Coupled In-Plant and In-Soil Sensors**